imageFlowNet/imageFlowNet.github.io/_pages/about.md

   - /about.html
 ---

-Here we will collect project updates on ImageFlowNet and physics-based networks for medical imaging.
+Here we will collect project updates on physics-based networks for medical imaging and related work.

-Page is still under construction, please check in later.
+Page is still under construction, please come back later.

 {% for post in site.posts reversed %}